edliaw/edliaw-neuron.github.io/positivecircle.md

 # Positive Circle

-正旋 `zhèng xuán`, or positive circle, is a foundational exercise in <practicalmethod>.
+正圈 `zhèng quān`, or positive circle, is a foundational exercise in <practicalmethod>.

 ## Notes: